kvarak/dnd/docs/_Classes/bard.md

 ### Beacon of Harmony
-At 14th level, your virtue begins to attract spirits of true goodness.
+Your virtue begins to attract spirits of true goodness.
 As an ***action***, you can summon a gentle unicorn to your side (At your option, you can have it take the appearance of a different mythical creature).
 It is friendly to you and your allies, and has its own turn and initiative.
 Only you, your familiar, and the critters you assemble can mount the gentle unicorn.
-While it is within 120 feet of you, you can telepathically communicate with it.
+While within 120 ft, you can telepathically communicate with it.

 Although the gentle unicorn will follow your commands, it only does so if they don't go against its alignment.
 Uncommanded, it focuses on protecting you.
 The gentle unicorn will leave you after 1 hour or after it drops to O hit points.
 It will also leave your side 1 minute after it enters combat, regardless of when it was summoned.
 When it leaves, it disappears in a shower of buttercups and daisies, and anything it was carrying floats harmlessly to the ground.